Dmytro-Ostrenko/Data09/README.md

 ### 3. LeNet
 [LeNet](https://pyimagesearch.com/2016/08/01/lenet-convolutional-neural-network-in-python/) is one of the earliest CNN architectures developed by [Yann LeCun](https://yann.lecun.com/) for handwritten digit recognition.
 It consists of alternating convolutional and pooling layers, ending with several fully connected layers.
 LeNet is simple to implement but less powerful compared to other modern architectures.

-The model architecture built in this code is an adaptation of the classic LeNet architecture for the CIFAR-10 classification task.
-LeNet is one of the first successful convolutional neural network architectures, developed by Yann LeCun in the 1990s for handwritten digit recognition.
 Here is a detailed description of the model architecture:

 - **Conv2D** (variable number of filters, size 5x5, ReLU activation): The first convolutional layer with the hyperparameter `conv_1_filter`, which defines the number of filters (from 32 to 128 in steps of 16).
 - **MaxPooling2D** (size 2x2): Max pooling reduces the dimensionality of the convolutional layer output.